the more you know

 Iceland

 Iceland is by far one of the hottest (no pun intended, it’s def not hot here) to elope.
 There are so many beautiful places to access here without much effort, and then those places where you may not see another soul that will leave you in awe.
 Though Iceland is known as a great place to elope in the summer, do not rule out the winter for a snow globe experience and the chance to see the northern lights on your elopement night.
+Iceland is also home to the Blue Lagoon, one of the 25 wonders of the world.

 New Zealand